nileshh-27/Safety-Object-Detection-Duality-AI/README.md

 ## 📝 Project Overview

 This project is a submission for the Duality AI's Space Station Challenge.
-The core task was to train a high-performing object detection model to identify 7 critical safety items in a synthetic space station environment. [cite_start]Ensuring the correct identification of equipment like oxygen tanks and fire extinguishers is a mission-critical capability for ensuring operational safety and crew well-being in isolated environments like a space station[cite: 9].
+The core task was to train a high-performing object detection model to identify 7 critical safety items in a synthetic space station environment.
+Ensuring the correct identification of equipment like oxygen tanks and fire extinguishers is a mission-critical capability for ensuring operational safety and crew well-being in isolated environments like a space station.

-[cite_start]We utilized the provided synthetic dataset generated from Duality AI's Falcon platform, which included challenging scenarios with varied lighting, object occlusions, and diverse camera angles[cite: 4, 12].
+We utilized the provided synthetic dataset of over 1500 images generated from Duality AI's Falcon platform, which included challenging scenarios with varied lighting, object occlusions, and diverse camera angles.
 Our approach involved using the YOLOv8s architecture, carefully monitoring the training process to achieve optimal performance, and conducting a thorough analysis of the model's strengths and weaknesses.

+And additionally to further enhance the model to detect the objects in complex scenarios, we have also augumented the data in several conditions(like more image noise, less contrast, more contrast, bright vs dim image etc).

 ---

 ## ✨ Key Features

-* **High-Performance Model:** Achieved a final score of **72.6% mAP@0.5**, significantly outperforming the 40-50% baseline established for the hackathon.
+* **High-Performance Model:** Achieved a final score of **72.6% mAP@0.5**, significantly outperforming the 40-50% baseline.
 * **Robust Detection:** The model demonstrates strong performance in identifying key objects like `OxygenTank` and `SafetySwitchPanel` with high precision.
 * **Detailed Error Analysis:** A comprehensive analysis of model failures, including missed detections and misclassifications, providing a clear path for future improvements.
 * **Reproducible Workflow:** The project is structured with clear scripts and instructions, allowing for easy reproduction of our final results.